Terminology Governance Guide

 To simplify the job of tech spec construction and editing, the Technology Stack WG has adopted the Spec-Up spec editing tool, which was originally a DIF open-source project (here).

-TrustoverIP invests in improving this tool.
-It’s currently at Blockchainbird’s Spec-Up-T repository only but will eventually move to ToIP.
+Blockchainbird and TrustoverIP invest in improving this tool.
+It’s currently at Blockchainbird’s Spec-Up-T repository only but will eventually sync to ToIP.

 This document also contains a normative section that has served as a design for the coding project since the start of 2024.